 One of the things I find annoying when it comes to traditional Bulgarian restaurants in Sofia is that they all seem to be very touristic and more expensive than other restaurants are.
-However, at some point it’s understandable that Bulgarians usually go to that kind of restaurants for celebrations or when they have foreign guests.
+However, at some point, it’s understandable that Bulgarians usually go to that kind of restaurants for celebrations or when they have foreign guests.
 When I joined the Couchsurfing community I was struggling when it comes to taking my guests to traditional restaurants.
-However I think I’ve found an optimal solution – Manastirska Magernitza.
+However, I think I’ve found an optimal solution – Manastirska Magernitza.

 Keep in mind – you will hear a lot of English, German, French and whatever language other than Bulgarian there, which is the case in all traditional restaurants in Sofia.
 However, there are a few things that, according to me, make Manastirska Magernitza the best choice when you want to try some traditional food.
 First, the restaurant is located in a house with beautiful garden both decorated in the typical Bulgarian style from the past.
-Decoration is kept simple – nothing less, nothing more.
+The decoration is kept simple – nothing less, nothing more.

-The other thing about Manastirska Magernitza is my small secret – you can have a three course lunch just 10 leva.
+The other thing about Manastirska Magernitza is my small secret – you can have a three-course lunch just 10 leva.
 Yes, that’s right, just be there before 17:00 every day.
 Portions are not huge but assuming you order (and you should) their delicious bread you will be full for many hours.
-Last time I took a friend and we ordered two lunch menus, just one salad and some bread – we couldn’t eat all that food even if we were starving before that.
+Last time I took a friend and we ordered two lunch menus, just one salad, and some bread – we couldn’t eat all that food even if we were starving before that.